MCdev92/password-management/README.md

 # password-management 📝🔒

 Fullstack password management web application built on Python using "Flask" for the backend and "ReactJS" for the frontend.
 This is a personal project that I use to help me securely store my passwords.
 This project uses SQLite as a relational database to establish the connection port from the SQLite application to the flask application.
+Additionally, the application will have Flask-Bcrypt for password security.

 ## Installation 🏗️